 4. Don't Complain About Being Straight-Passing

-There's a massive contingent of queer folks on social media this year who have taken on the challenge of calling in members of their own community, gently reminding them not to police queerness or gate-keep queer identity at Pride.
+On a related note, there's a massive contingent of queer folks on social media who have taken on the challenge of calling in members of their own community, and ttttgently reminding them not to police queerness or gate-keep queer identity at Pride.
 Do your part, too, by respecting the struggle of those who can't share in the privilege of a straight-passing relationship.

-If you're a queer person at Pride, don't align the bisexual woman holding her husband's hand with the mean girl from high school who dumped you for a boy because she decided she was "just experimenting."
-The queer dude with his girlfriend is not your high school tormentor who secretly hooked up with you simply "denying" his gayness.
-Everyone is on their own path and deserves to be seen as requested.
-Affirm people where they're at instead of projecting your baggage onto them.
-Be accountable for your own personal trauma, rather than holding your queer siblings responsible for the people in your past who let you down.
+If you're a queer person at Pride, don't align the bisexual woman holding her husband's hand with the girl from high school who dumped you for a boy because you think she was "just experimenting."
+Yes, it can be tough to move past hurtful memories.
+But Pride is about celebrating, not dragging others or making assumptions.
+Plus, everyone is on their own path and deserves to be seen as requested.
+Affirm people where they're at, and be accountable for yourself.

 6. Embrace Diversity — Even In Consent Practices

 Ultimately, decentering yourself at Pride is all about striking a balance between taking personal accountability and making room for others with humility, grace, kindness, and generosity.
-When in doubt, just ask the nearest queer how you can support them!
+When in doubt, just ask how you can support them.

 This article was originally published on